 Philosophy of Education for M.J.
 T. To me the purpose of education is threefold: (1) provide students with a basis of knowledge, (2) teach students how to reason so that they can continue their education throughout their lives, and (3) instill in them a life-long excitement about and love of learning.
 Students must acquire a basis of knowledge, a framework on which to sort out and understand how various aspects of information in any subject area fit together to make the whole picture of where we have been and where we are going as a civilization.
 Science affects philosophy which affects the arts … ad infinitum.
 Nothing exists in a vacuum-sealed box.
 All knowledge is recursive and intertwined - reaches out and affects many areas outside the discipline in which it begins.
 I liken this basis of knowledge to a needlepoint tapestry mesh framework.
 The threads of different strands of information are worked in at various points.
 In some way every thread touches every... read more

 So as a college student, I write a lot of papers (and I mean a lot!)
 I've technically been writing college papers for five years now so I've learned a few tricks and tools when I work with vocabulary that I'd like to pass along.
 I've had professors give me handouts on their" do's and don'ts".
 I've included the best of them.
 Some of these may work for you, some of these may not.
 Take or leave what you want.
 When I am writing a paper I always have open on my web browser dictionary.reference.com Why?
 Because sometimes I want to check that I am using a word correctly.
 The slightest misspelling can change the meaning of a word to something totally different and you don't want to have point deducted from a paper for something that is easily corrected.
 If you are even slightly unsure, check it!
-You can even check on the speaker button so it says the word out loud and you can compare it to the word you are trying to spell.
-Another reason is the thesaurus... read more
+You can even check on the speaker button so it says the word out loud and you can compare it to the word you are... read more

 If you are homeschooling your children, as you know, this can be overwhelming sometimes.
 I can help design lessons in writing, English, grammar, public speaking, research and related areas.
 For first-time clients, I will be flexible with my rate.
 Review my profile at WyzAnt and let me know what questions you have - would love to help!
 Good teaching, Tim N.